 Reverb - Analog* Reverb Pedal

-REVERB is an all-analog circuit implementing four separate PT2399 delay lines, each spaced 1.5x apart in time, insuring minimal overlap.
-This design targets a generic, natural resonant echo-chamber effect, as opposed to aiming to mimic a specific spring or plate reverb type.
+REVERB is an all-analog circuit implementing four separate PT2399 delay lines, each spaced roughly 1.5x apart in time, insuring minimal overlap.
+This design targets a generic, natural resonant echo-chamber effect, crudely similar to a 4-spring topology.
 Tonality is clean with minimal distortion, very low noise, and none of that metallic after-taste.

 Specifications